believemaster/Laravel-Roles-Permissions/README.md

 > Created Laravel Project Configure DB.
 > Installed Laravel Breeze for Authentication Scaffolding.
+> Removed is_admin in users migrations
+> Created Roles and Permissions Tables
-> Created DB Seeder for Admin
+> Created DB seeds for Admin, Created Relationship between user and roles model with permissions
+> Set default user role to 1 in UserController
-> Creates Admin middleware
+>